Accenture/mercury-composable/README.md

 At its core, composable design emphasizes two principles:

-1.	*Self-Contained Functions*: Each function should be a well-defined unit, handling its own logic and transformations with minimal dependencies.
+1.	*Self-Contained Functions*: Each function is a well-defined unit, handling its own logic and transformations with minimal dependencies.
-2.	*Event-Driven Orchestration*: Functions communicate through events, allowing for loose coupling and independent execution.
+2.	*Event Choreography*: Functions communicate through events, allowing for loose coupling and independent execution.

 ## Benefits of Composable Design